codiplaykz/codibit-micropython-docs/docs/reference/builtin.md

 3. **Auto-update**: Enabled by default, can be disabled for performance
 4. **Built-in Icons**: 64 different icons available (see Image section)
 5. **Scaling**: Icons can be scaled 1x, 2x, or 3x for better visibility
-6. **Compatibility**: API is compatible with micro:bit display interface

 ## Image